 Avoid schools that use spa-like images that lead students to believe Ayurveda's potential can be achieved miraculously.
 In reality, Ayurveda's potential is achieved through dedication and a superb medical education.

 Spa-like images show where the school's competency lies.
 Spa-images may indicate the school has a focus in this area and may not know how to train clinicians.

 Does the school emphasize spirituality or medicine?

 While all schools offer basic understanding of psychological manifestation of disease, students should know that spiritual treatments are not covered extensively in the classical Ayurvedic texts.
 Classical texts testify to the importance of one's spiritual health.
 However, Ayurvedic texts do not describe specific spiritual treatments on a disease by disease basis.
-Instead, Ayurvedic texts recommend studying other traditions for specific knowledge in this area.
+Instead, Ayurvedic texts recommend studying religious scriptures for specific knowledge in this area.
 Read more about the historical origins of Ayurveda.

-To fill this lack of spiritual instruction in the ancient texts, and to satisfy student demand for a more mystical version of Ayurveda, many schools teach yoga spirituality and transcendental meditation techniques under the name of Ayurveda.
+To fill this lack of spiritual instruction in the ancient texts, and to satisfy student demand for a more magical, mystical version of Ayurveda, many schools teach yoga spirituality and transcendental meditation techniques under the name of Ayurveda.
 This is repetitive for students of yoga who come to Ayurveda.
 Indian practitioners see this practice as a move away from clinical medicine, and harmful to Ayurveda's reputation.

 Ayurveda is amazing because of its insights into the body.
 However, students should be wary of schools that make Ayurvedic healing appear magical, including from well-known celebrity Ayurveda teachers.